|

 possible to build the NSPR library to support both IPv4 and IPv6.
 Therefore, the

-only for default NSPR, and can also be PR_AF_INET6
+family field can be PR_AF_INET only for default NSPR, and can also be PR_AF_INET6 if the

-binary supports IPv6
+binary supports IPv6.

-is binary-compatible with the socket address structures in the familiar
+PRNetAddr is binary-compatible with the socket address structures in the familiar

 Berkeley socket interface, although this fact should not be relied upon.
 The raw

-member is equivalent to struct sockaddr_in6
+the ipv6 member is equivalent to struct sockaddr_in6.
+(Note that PRNetAddr

-field that is present in struct sockaddr_in
+does not have the length field that is present in struct sockaddr_in on some

 Unix platforms.)

-are defined if
+The macros PR_AF_INET, PR_AF_INET6, PR_INADDR_ANY, PR_INADDR_LOOPBACK are defined if

-are special IPv4 addresses
+prio.h is included.
+PR_INADDR_ANY and PR_INADDR_LOOPBACK are special IPv4 addresses

 in host byte order, so they must be converted to network byte order before being

-assigned to the inet.ip
+assigned to the inet.ip field.

 PRIPv6Addr

-Type used in theipv6.ip
+Type used in theipv6.ip field of the PRNetAddr structure.

 Syntax